 What is a Master Promissory Note?

-Signing the MPN also enables you to receive multiple loans in different academic years under the same program.
+Signing the MPN one time also enables you to receive multiple federal student loans for up to 10 academic years under the same program.

 What does deferment mean?